Introduction

 Step 3: Deposit Funds into Your Account

-Before making a deposit, double-check the payment details provided by eToro to avoid any errors or delays.
-The platform’s intuitive interface will guide you through the funding process—from selecting your preferred payment method to confirming your transaction.
+Before making a deposit, double-check the payment details provided by Pepperstone Crypto to avoid any errors or delays.
+The platform’s clean interface will guide you through the funding process step by step.

-Here’s a step-by-step guide to depositing AUD into your exchange wallet:
+Here’s a step-by-step guide to depositing AUD into your Pepperstone Crypto account:

-1. Log in to your exchange account and go to the “Deposit” section.
+1. Log in to your Pepperstone Crypto account and go to the “Deposit” section.

-3. Enter your deposit amount and confirm your payment details.
+3. Enter your deposit amount and note the provided bank details and reference number.

 What Payment Options Can Australians Use to Fund Their Accounts?